 Thyme Herbal was born in the spring of 2008 while I was living in Oakland California.
 For the first year, I mostly taught cooking classes with an herbal emphasis and did some private cooking for families in the Bay Area.
 A year later I moved back to Western Massachusetts where I intensified my study of Ayurveda and Western Herbalism and began to study Chinese Medicine.
-I now have a private herbal practice and a small herbal school at my homestead in Amherst, Massachusetts (you can read all about it on this very website!).
+I now have a private herbal practice and an herbal education center (Thyme Herbal) at my homestead in Conway, Massachusetts.
 While I don’t do private cooking anymore, my work with food, nutrition and dietary applications of herbal medicine is still a central part of my clinical practice and my teaching approach.

 Herbal medicine is the oldest form of medicine practiced on the planet, and it has been largely practiced as an art form – learned through observation and experience and passed down from one person to another.
 It is this history of herbal medicine in practice that most clearly illustrates my vision for herbalism in our country today.
 Herbal medicine doesn’t belong to doctors or herbalists or authors, it belongs to everyone.
 I work in service to the vision that our society as groups of individuals and communities deserves to hold the wisdom, knowledge and self-empowerment necessary to practice herbal medicine every day in our own homes.

 In the same way that I believe everything about the food we eat informs its nutritional quality – including where it is grown, how it is harvested, how it is prepared and how it is enjoyed – I also believe that all layers of life, all forms of doing, being, thinking and feeling, inform our state of health and wellbeing.
 With this lens, I can expand the idea that “food is our medicine.”
 Food is representative of all that we ingest, absorb and let go of.
 In this spirit a hug can be as nutritious as a bowl of greens and the preparation, intention and love behind a medicine is as important as the medicine itself.